PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/isobaric_quantification.md

 masic_data <- read_masic_data(path_to_MASIC_results, interference_score = TRUE)
 ```

-Normally, this would display two progress bars in the console as the data is being fetched.
+Normally, this would display progress bars in the console as the data is being fetched.
 However, the output was suppressed to save space.

 <table class="table table-hover table-condensed" style="font-size: 12px; width: auto !important; margin-left: auto; margin-right: auto;">
 <caption style="font-size: initial !important;">(\#tab:global-masic-table)<left>First 6 rows of the MASIC data.</left>